Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Talking to Your GP or Psychiatrist

-Getting appropriate support for autistic anxiety in a healthcare system not well-trained in autistic presentations requires some preparation.
+Getting appropriate support for autistic anxiety in a healthcare system that isn’t well-trained in autistic presentations takes some preparation.
 A few things that help:

 Document the pattern, not just the peaks.
-Healthcare providers respond better to patterns than to descriptions of isolated acute episodes.
-A brief written record of when anxiety is worst — what environments, what social demands, what times of day, what sensory conditions — gives a clearer picture than a verbal account constructed under the pressure of a ten-minute appointment.
+Providers respond better to patterns than to descriptions of isolated acute episodes.
+A brief written record of when your anxiety is worst — what environments, what social demands, what times of day, what sensory conditions — gives a clearer picture than a verbal account constructed under the pressure of a ten-minute appointment.

 Name the mechanisms, not just the symptoms.
 “I feel anxious in social situations” sounds like social anxiety disorder.
 “I find social situations unpredictable and sensorially demanding, and those demands generate an anxiety response” is closer to an autistic presentation.
 The distinction matters for what gets recommended next.

 Be explicit about what hasn’t worked and why.
-If standard CBT has been unhelpful, saying “I found that targeting thought patterns didn’t address what was actually causing my anxiety” is more useful than “it didn’t help.”
-This opens the door to a conversation about adapted approaches rather than another referral to a standard pathway.
+If standard CBT has been unhelpful, saying “targeting thought patterns didn’t address what was actually causing my anxiety” is more useful than “it didn’t help.”
+That opens the door to a conversation about adapted approaches rather than another referral to a standard pathway.

 Ask about autism assessment if it hasn’t happened.
-If you’re an autistic adult who hasn’t been formally assessed, getting a diagnosis can change the treatment pathway significantly — both in terms of what’s offered and in terms of the accommodations and adjustments you’re entitled to request.
+If you’re autistic and haven’t been formally assessed, a diagnosis can change the treatment pathway significantly — both in terms of what’s offered and in terms of the accommodations and adjustments you’re entitled to request.
 A GP can refer for assessment; if the first request is declined, it’s reasonable to persist or to seek a private assessment.

 Key points: autism and anxiety

-• Autistic anxiety operates through different mechanisms than neurotypical anxiety — primarily intolerance of uncertainty and sensory differences, not distorted cognition — which is why standard anxiety treatment often produces limited results.
+• Autistic anxiety tends to run through different mechanisms than neurotypical anxiety — primarily intolerance of uncertainty and sensory differences, not distorted cognition — which is why standard anxiety treatment often produces limited results.

-• Masking/camouflaging has a significant moderate relationship with anxiety in autistic adults, specifically amplifying anxiety through sustained suppression of the stress response and the cognitive cost of sustained performance.
+• Masking has a significant relationship with anxiety in autistic adults, amplifying it through sustained suppression of the stress response and the cognitive cost of constant performance.

-• Around 24.6% of autistic adults report at least one previous psychiatric misdiagnosis; anxiety disorders are among the most common misidentified conditions, particularly in autistic women.
+• Around 24.6% of autistic adults report at least one previous psychiatric misdiagnosis; anxiety and mood disorders are among the most commonly misidentified, particularly in autistic women.

-• Autistic social anxiety is driven by fear of sensory overload and unpredictability, not fear of negative evaluation — meaning most social anxiety treatment targets the wrong mechanism.
+• Autistic social anxiety is driven more by sensory overload and unpredictability than by fear of negative evaluation — meaning most social anxiety treatment targets the wrong mechanism.

-• CBT adapted for autistic presentations delivers meaningfully better outcomes than standard CBT (53% vs 38% clinically significant improvement), with the key adaptations being intolerance-of-uncertainty focus and explicit structure.
+• CBT adapted for autistic presentations delivers meaningfully better outcomes than standard CBT (around 53% vs 38% clinically meaningful improvement), with the key adaptations being an uncertainty focus and explicit structure.

-• Environmental adjustment — reducing sensory and uncertainty load directly — is often more effective for autistic anxiety than internal coping strategies designed to build tolerance for difficult environments.
+• Environmental adjustment — reducing sensory and uncertainty load directly — is often more effective than internal coping strategies designed to build tolerance for difficult environments.

 Why is anxiety so common in autistic adults?

-Anxiety is the most common co-occurring condition in autistic people, affecting an estimated 40% — a rate significantly higher than in the general population.
-Several factors contribute to this: intolerance of uncertainty (the autistic nervous system staying activated in ambiguous or unpredictable situations), sensory processing differences (environments designed for neurotypical sensory processing generating real stress responses), and the sustained cost of masking.
-Beyond these mechanisms, autistic adults frequently live and work in environments built around neurotypical norms — which are genuinely more cognitively and sensorially demanding.
-Anxiety in this context isn’t irrational: it’s a reasonable response to conditions that are harder to navigate.
+Anxiety is the most common co-occurring condition for autistic people, and several things contribute.
+Intolerance of uncertainty keeps the nervous system activated in ambiguous or unpredictable situations.
+Sensory processing differences mean environments built for neurotypical sensory thresholds generate real stress responses.
+And the sustained cost of masking adds a constant background load.
+Beyond these mechanisms, you’re likely living and working in environments built around neurotypical norms, which are genuinely more cognitively and sensorially demanding to navigate.
+Anxiety in that context isn’t irrational — it’s a reasonable response to conditions that are harder for you than they are for the people who designed them.
 Understanding what’s actually driving it is the prerequisite to addressing it effectively.

 How does autistic anxiety feel different from general anxiety?

-Autistic anxiety often feels less like a worry spiral and more like a constant state of readiness — a nervous system that doesn’t fully deactivate, particularly in environments that are sensorially demanding, socially unpredictable, or highly changeable.
+Autistic anxiety often feels less like a worry spiral and more like a constant state of readiness — a nervous system that doesn’t fully switch off, particularly in environments that are sensorially demanding, socially unpredictable, or highly changeable.
 Where neurotypical anxiety is often described in cognitive terms (the thoughts that loop, the fears that get catastrophised), autistic anxiety is frequently more bodily and environmental: the sense that something is already wrong, that the situation is unmanageable at a physical level, that you’re running at capacity before the day has started.
-Many autistic adults also experience their anxiety as diffuse rather than attached to specific fears — it’s not “I’m afraid of X” but “everything is too much and I don’t know which part to address first.”
+You might also experience your anxiety as diffuse rather than attached to a specific fear — not “I’m afraid of X” but “everything is too much and I don’t know which part to address first.”

-Yes — research consistently finds that higher levels of masking are associated with higher anxiety in autistic adults, and that this relationship is specific: masking predicts anxiety more strongly than it predicts depression.
+Yes — research consistently finds that higher levels of masking are associated with higher anxiety in autistic adults, and that the relationship is specific: masking predicts anxiety more strongly than it predicts depression.
 Several mechanisms explain this.
-Masking requires sustained cognitive effort, drawing from the same resource pool used for sensory management and uncertainty tolerance — so heavy masking days have a smaller available capacity for everything else.
+Masking requires sustained cognitive effort, drawing from the same resource pool you use for sensory management and uncertainty tolerance, so heavy masking days leave less capacity for everything else.
 Masking also sustains the anxiety signal: when you perform calm while internally dysregulated, the anxiety continues without a legitimate expression or resolution pathway.
-Over time, this produces chronically elevated anxiety that can feel normalised simply because it’s always been there.
-Reducing masking — to whatever degree your context allows — is therefore not just an identity choice but a direct anxiety-management strategy.
+Over time this produces chronically elevated anxiety that can feel normal simply because it’s always been there.
+Reducing masking, to whatever degree your context allows, is therefore not just an identity choice but a direct anxiety-management strategy.

 Can autism be misdiagnosed as an anxiety disorder?

-Yes, and this is well-documented.
-Autistic traits — difficulty with uncertainty, sensory sensitivity, social avoidance, strong need for routine — map superficially onto generalised anxiety disorder, social anxiety disorder, and OCD.
-Without an autism assessment, these presentations are frequently diagnosed as anxiety disorders, and treatment proceeds based on the wrong framework.
-Research has found that around 24.6% of autistic adults report at least one previous misdiagnosis, with anxiety disorders among the most frequent.
-Autistic women are misdiagnosed at nearly double the rate of autistic men, partly because female-typical autistic presentations involve more social masking, which obscures autistic traits while making anxiety and other internalising symptoms more visible.
-A consequence of misdiagnosis is that treatment courses that don’t quite work leave people feeling their anxiety is uniquely resistant — when the actual problem is the wrong treatment model.
+Yes, and it is well-documented.
+Autistic traits — difficulty with uncertainty, sensory sensitivity, social avoidance, a strong need for routine — map superficially onto generalised anxiety disorder, social anxiety disorder, and OCD.
+Without an autism assessment, these presentations are frequently diagnosed as anxiety disorders, and treatment proceeds on the wrong framework.
+Research has found that around 24.6% of autistic adults report at least one previous misdiagnosis, with anxiety and mood disorders among the most frequent.
+Autistic women are misdiagnosed at nearly double the rate of autistic men, partly because female-typical autistic presentations involve more social masking, which obscures autistic traits while making anxiety more visible.
+A consequence is that treatment courses that don’t quite work leave you feeling your anxiety is uniquely resistant — when the actual problem is the wrong treatment model.

 What actually helps autistic anxiety?

-What helps depends significantly on which mechanisms are driving the anxiety.
-For intolerance-of-uncertainty-driven anxiety, the most effective approaches involve reducing genuine uncertainty rather than building cognitive tolerance for it — through predictable environments, advance information, and explicit structure.
+What helps depends on which mechanisms are driving the anxiety.
+For intolerance-of-uncertainty-driven anxiety, the most effective approaches reduce genuine uncertainty rather than building cognitive tolerance for it — through predictable environments, advance information, and explicit structure.
 For sensory-driven anxiety, environmental adjustment addresses the source rather than the response.
-When therapy is part of the approach, CBT adapted for autistic presentations delivers meaningfully better outcomes than standard CBT, with adaptation focused on uncertainty tolerance rather than thought restructuring.
-Medication can help but autistic people often respond differently than neurotypical populations, so dosing considerations matter.
-Autistic peer community is also a genuine anxiety-reducing factor — less masking, less performance, less cognitive load.
+When therapy is part of the approach, CBT adapted for autistic presentations delivers meaningfully better outcomes than standard CBT, with the adaptation focused on uncertainty tolerance rather than thought restructuring.
+Medication can help, but you may respond differently than neurotypical populations, so dosing matters.
+Autistic peer community is also a genuine anxiety-reducing factor — less masking, less performance, less load.
 For a detailed account of sensory and overload management specifically, the article on anxiety and overstimulation covers that ground.

 Is social anxiety in autistic adults the same as social anxiety disorder?

-No — and research has begun to document specifically how they differ.
-Neurotypical social anxiety disorder is primarily driven by fear of negative evaluation: the fear that others will judge you unfavourably in social situations.
-Autistic social anxiety is more strongly driven by the sensory and unpredictability demands of social situations — the difficulty of tracking multiple simultaneous inputs, the unpredictability of what people will say or expect, the cognitive load of managing social presentation alongside everything else.
-A 2024 study confirmed that autistic social anxiety does not follow the pattern assumed by standard social anxiety treatment.
-This matters because exposure therapy — the core standard treatment for social anxiety — works by reducing fear of evaluation through repeated exposure.
+No — and research has begun to document how they differ.
+Neurotypical social anxiety disorder is primarily driven by fear of negative evaluation: the fear that others will judge you unfavourably.
+Autistic social anxiety is more strongly driven by the sensory and unpredictability demands of social situations — the difficulty of tracking multiple simultaneous inputs, the unpredictability of what people will say or expect, the cognitive load of managing your social presentation alongside everything else.
+This matters because exposure therapy, the core standard treatment for social anxiety, works by reducing fear of evaluation through repeated exposure.
 If the driver is sensory overload rather than fear of evaluation, exposure without environmental adjustment is likely to increase distress rather than reduce it.
+The fix is to address the real demand, not to keep pushing yourself into the situation that’s overloading you.

 What is the relationship between autism, anxiety and routine?

-Autistic routines and insistence on sameness are often described clinically as autism traits separate from anxiety.
-But for many autistic adults, they’re better understood as effective anxiety management strategies: predictability and structure directly reduce the intolerance-of-uncertainty-driven anxiety that is a primary driver of autistic anxiety.
-The routine is doing something — it’s reducing a genuine threat to nervous system equilibrium, not a rigid quirk.
-This reframe matters for treatment because approaches that pathologise routines and try to increase flexibility without addressing the underlying anxiety can significantly worsen functioning rather than improve it.
-Building flexibility needs to happen at the anxiety level first — by reducing the overall uncertainty and sensory load a person is carrying — rather than by targeting the routines themselves as the problem.
+Autistic routines and insistence on sameness are often described clinically as autistic traits separate from anxiety.
+But for many of us they’re better understood as effective anxiety-management strategies: predictability and structure directly reduce the intolerance-of-uncertainty-driven anxiety that is a primary driver of autistic anxiety.
+The routine is doing something — it’s reducing a genuine threat to your nervous system’s equilibrium, not just a rigid quirk.
+This reframe matters for treatment, because approaches that pathologise routines and try to increase flexibility without addressing the underlying anxiety can worsen functioning rather than improve it.
+Building flexibility needs to happen at the anxiety level first — by reducing the overall uncertainty and sensory load you’re carrying — rather than by treating the routines themselves as the problem.

 About this article